thinkUXca/jekyll-now/_posts/2017-02-01-Creating-Framed-Matted-Pictures-Using-CSS.md

 author: jonathan
 ---

 We recently redesigned [laurenellis.ca](http://www.laurenellis.ca) for the incredibly talented portrait artist Lauren Ellis.
+She wanted her art displayed as it would be in an art gallery: beautifully framed, with professional-looking

-The goal was to present her work as it would be displayed in an art gallery: beautifully framed, with professional-looking [artwork labels](https://thepracticalartworld.com/2014/06/18/examples-of-artwork-labels/) underneath the art.
-In this post, we'll show how we created the frame and mat.
+[artwork labels](https://thepracticalartworld.com/2014/06/18/examples-of-artwork-labels/) underneath the art.
+In this post, we'll show you how we created the frame and mat using CSS.

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/framed_santorini-woman.png" class="img-responsive" alt="Santorini Woman Framed and Matted" />
-  <figcaption class="figure-caption">Santorini Woman by [Lauren Ellis](http://www.laurenellis.ca)</figcaption>
+  <figcaption class="figure-caption">Santorini Woman by Lauren Ellis</figcaption>
 </figure>

 We had the following requirements for displaying the art: